 - Recent post-graduate education in gender studies, international relations, human rights, political sciences, development, humanitarian law or related field with a strong focus on gender-related topics

 - One year (approximately) of prior work or internship experience in gender and diversity mainstreaming or gender-focused projects, preferably in organisations active in humanitarian assistance

 - Strong interest and understanding of issues and challenges relating to the discourse of gender and diversity in humanitarian assistance

-- Ability to handle several tasks simultaneously
+- Self-organised with the ability to handle several projects and tasks simultaneously

 - Ability and interest to interact with colleagues of diverse cultures; respect for diversity.

 The Junior Programme Officer internship position is recruited locally and not on an international basis, it is intended primarily to post-graduates and young professionals who have studied or completed internships in the International Geneva.
 A work permit will be provided by the Swiss authorities through the GICHD, if necessary as regards the current administrative situation of the incumbent.

 To apply click on this link GICHD Job Application Portal to access the online platform.
 Your application must be presented in English and include a detailed CV, a letter of motivation, your earliest date of availability and any other documentation you wish to present in support of your application.

 For further information please contact the GICHD Human Resources at [email protected]